babakghanbari993/cdc-random-embeddings/README.md

 # Cycle Double Cover via Random Embeddings

-This repository contains computational experiments related to the **Cycle Double Cover (CDC) Conjecture** using random graph embeddings and facial diagrams.
+This repository contains computational experiments related to the **Cycle Double Cover (CDC) Conjecture** using random embeddings of cubic graphs and their facial diagrams.

 ## Cycle Double Cover Conjecture